 When we spot feelings of happiness we don’t need to search for an explanation for them; it may even be better not to search.
 That might be like pulling the petals off a beautiful flower – in doing so you destroy its beauty.

 Don’t make the mistake of saying ‘Well, there’s no logical reason why I should feel happy right now’ and dismissing it.
 Remember that walk in the rain I mentioned at the start?
 The happiness, though illogical, was worth having.

 And watch out for the mistake of saying, ‘well, I have this feeling of happiness but, really, isn’t there something I should be worrying about?’
 Yes there probably is, but why ruin this fleeting feeling of happiness?

-We spend much of our lives trying to be happy.
+We spend much of our lives trying to be happy and to experience wellbeing.
 Sometimes our efforts work and sometimes they don’t.
-But when happiness and the sensation of wellbeing come apparently of their own accord let’s welcome in it in.
-It will leave soon – it comes and goes – but at least be mindful of it and enjoy it while it’s here.
+But when happiness and the sensation of wellbeing come apparently of their own accord let’s welcome them in.
+The sensation will leave soon – it comes and goes – but at least be mindful of it and enjoy it while it’s here.